Ways to pronounce the letters ‘ough’ in English

 It’s also a reason why the International Phonetic Alphabet is SO helpful for learning English pronunciation.
 It really helps for people to understand that basics of the IPA and that English has 3 types of vowels: long, short and double vowels.

 In fact, the letters ‘ough’ is sometimes pronounced as a long vowel, sometimes a short vowel and sometimes a double or diphthong vowel.
 It will help for you to revise the IPA of the sounds in English.
-You can do this at these links:

 Learn the IPA for English vowels.